Dr. Karl Kummer

 Curriculum Vitae

-According to the Matura at the Humanist Gymnasium in Vienna-Hietzing in 1923, Karl Kummer first studies two semesters of chemistry at the Faculty of Philosophy of the University of Vienna and then changes to the study of law and state sciences in Vienna.
-In 1923 he joined the student association Aargau.
-His particular interest here is social policy and social science according to the principles of Catholic social teaching.
-After his doctorate in the Dr. iur., he completed four years of legal practice and will then be employed for a short time in the Landesinvalidenamt until he becomes the head of the legal department of the Vienna Chamber of Labour and later head of the Vienna Chamber of Labour.
-Impressed by the work of Carl Sonnenschein (1876–1929), Carl Sonnenschein, a large-scale city apostle, has already organized relief activities for needy students and workers during his period of study, in order to promote the approach of the young and working youth.
-He takes care of the homeless and the legal advice at the Gesellenverein, among others, he also works in the academic aid.
+After graduating from the humanistic grammar school in Vienna-Hietzing in 1923, Karl Kummer first studied chemistry for two semesters at the Faculty of Philosophy at the University of Vienna and then switched to studying law and political science in Vienna.
+In 1923, he joined the Aargau student fraternity.
+He was particularly interested in social policy and social science according to the principles of Catholic social teaching.
+After gaining his doctorate in law, he spent four years practising in court and was then briefly employed by the State Disability Office until 1934, when he became head of the legal department of the Vienna Chamber of Labor and later its executive secretary.
+Impressed by the work of the "big city apostle" Carl Sonnenschein (1876-1929), he had already organized aid campaigns for needy students and workers during his student days in order to promote a rapprochement between student and working youth.
+Among other things, he looked after the homeless and provided legal advice in the journeymen's association, and also worked with the Akademikerhilfe.

-In the night of March 11th, 1938, Karl Kummer is arrested and held in police custody for three weeks.
-He can then continue to work there until the dissolution of the working chamber on 30.6.1938.
-For “political reasons” he then receives only short-term work opportunities, such as the state of affairs as a specialist and then the AEG Union.
-In November 1942, when he is recruiting a staff member at Wertheimer & Co, the NSDAP Office asks the management for a political assessment.
-Here, Karl Kummer is certified that he was sympathetic to the “NS movement”, of “immigrant character” and that “there is nothing detrimental about his current political behavior.”
-At the time, however, it is not known that Karl Kummer joined the resistance group around Lois Weinberger in 1942 and is connected to the group of Heinrich Maier, Franz Josef Messner and Walter Caldonazzi.
+On the night of March 11-12, 1938, Karl Kummer was arrested and held in police custody for three weeks.
+He was then able to continue working at the Chamber of Labor until its dissolution on 30 June 1938.
+For "political reasons", he was then only given short-term work opportunities, for example as a clerk at the Reichsnährstand and then at AEG-Union.
+When he applied for the position of personnel officer at Wertheimer & Co in November 1942, the NSDAP General Personnel Office asked the district leadership for a political assessment.
+Here Karl Kummer is certified that he is "sympathetic to the Nazi movement", is of "impeccable character" and "nothing detrimental" is known about his current political conduct.
+At the time, however, the Gaupersonalamt was unaware that Karl Kummer had joined the resistance group around Lois Weinberger in 1942 and was in contact with the group led by Heinrich Maier, Franz Josef Messner and Walter Caldonazzi.

-These different “political” for Karl Kummer at that time Assessments then enable him to work at Wertheimer & Co until the end of the war.
-He himself gives after the war in the review of evtl.
-Participation according to Section 4 of the 1947 Prohibition Act states that “no application for admission to the NSDAP or one of its divisions has been filed.”
-On the occasion of the request for the issue of a sacrificial ID due to the imprisoned detention, the Vienna Magistrate and the department 2 of the BMI 1951 may be re-examined.
-By decision of 24.9.1952, the Authority notes that it believes Karl Kummer, because it has been designated as a non-member of the NSDAP in all its assessments and that an alleged party presence cannot be demonstrated at all.
-Even if he is led in the “Gauakten” as a “Parteian candidate since 1938”, but not as a party member, the latest study of ÖVP members therefore also comes to the following conclusion:
+These various "political" assessments, which were positive for Karl Kummer at the time, enabled him to remain employed at Wertheimer & Co until the end of the war.
+After the war, he himself stated that he had "never applied for membership of the NSDAP or any of its branches" during the investigation into possible party affiliation in accordance with § 4 of the Prohibition Act 1947.
+On the occasion of the application for the issue of a victim's identity card due to the imprisonment suffered, the Vienna Magistrate and Department 2 of the Federal Ministry of the Interior re-examined any party affiliation in 1951.
+In a decision dated September 24, 1952, the authorities stated that they believed Karl Kummer because he had been described in all assessments as a non-member of the NSDAP and there was no evidence of any alleged party affiliation.
+Even if he is listed in the "Gauakten" as a "party candidate since 1938", but not as a party member, the latest investigation of the ÖVP members therefore also comes to the following conclusion:

 Places